CricketBr/Crickets-Shorthand-Site/index.md

 Future Project.
 Word lists nicely formatted with room for shorthand, to make a dictionary, and some with Orthic.

-## Licencing
+## Licensing

-Unless otherwise stated, all my work is licenced under ...
+Unless otherwise stated, all my work is licensed under ...
 ``` probably creative commons share alike ```
 xxx todo